 - was powerful enough to dominate every other kingdom

 - was so precious that when someone found it they would abandon everything they owned in order to possess it

 And yet, was so elusive that some people stood right next to it, but didn't even see it.
 Finally, the Kingdom that Jesus spoke of was being built in their lifetimes, exactly as Daniel had spoken.

 3. The Kingdom was Something that has been Established

 Many years ago I had a friend who worked in Saudi Arabia for several years and when I would write to him, because we corresponded by conventional mail, I would address his envelope with the term, kingdom of Saudi Arabia.
 This was part of the address.
 The kingdom of Saudi Arabia included all the territory over which the king of Saudi Arabia ruled.
 And throughout history, this has been different according to how much land the king obtained through war and other means.

 The point here is that the kingdom is that which belongs to the king.
 This is the earthly and physical understanding of the term kingdom.

 10'Your kingdom come.

 - Matthew 6:9-10

-In this passage Jesus mentions one kingdom in two spheres, one kingdom is on earth, that had yet to be established.
-The other one was in heaven, that was already established.
+In this passage Jesus mentions one Kingdom existing simultaneously in two spheres.
+One kingdom is on earth, that had yet to be established and the other one was in heaven, already established.
 Therefore, Jesus was praying that the will of God be done on earth as it was already being done in heaven.
-An important point to note here is that the kingdom of God exists wherever His will is being done, because the word kingdom comes from a greek word which means sovereignty or will.
+An important point to note here is that the Kingdom of God exists wherever His will is being done, because the word kingdom comes from a Greek word which means sovereignty or will.